MicrosoftDocs/connected-spaces/articles/mobile-app-download.md

 - To sign in to the app, you’ll need the right permissions linked to your account.
 If you need help, check with your account admin.

 - You can install the app on multiple Apple iPhones.
-Whichever device you use, make sure to keep it up-to date-to get the latest experience, security, and bug fixes.
+Whichever iPhone you use, make sure to keep it up-to date-to get the latest experience, security, and bug fixes.

-To download the app for your device, go to the Apple App Store or use the following direct link: [Apple App store](!!!URL TO COME!!!)
+To download the app for your device, go to the Apple App Store or use the following direct link: [Apple App store](http://aka.ms/ConnectedStoreAppleApp)

 ## What's next?